 The Association and its members are subject to various federal and state laws, rules and regulations.
 In addition, those members practicing in New York are subject to the Rules of Professional Conduct and those members practicing in other jurisdictions are subject to similar rules of professional conduct.
-In the event of a conflict between the provisions of this Code and such other authorities, the latter shall control, except for matters concerning conflicts of interest.
+In the event of a conflict between the provisions of this Code and such other authorities, the latter shall control.